Irreel/ConversationRecSys/README.md

 What's more, natural language interaction has a wide variety among individuals.

 ## Contribution
-Led a three-person team and implemented the natural langage generation model and semantic fusion/loss function in the training part.
+[Qinyi Zhao](https://irreel.github.io) Led a three-person team and implemented the natural langage generation model and semantic fusion/loss function in the training part.
 Improved the generation language quality from *Distinct 0.6204* to *Distinct 0.9304*.

+[Shuaizhen Hou](https://github.com/hsz-big-data) Responsible for data preprocession.

+[Yuexiao Liang]() Implemented the recommend module and semantic fusion/loss function in the training part.

 ## Setup
 Python3.7